-When it comes to location, the highest average paycheck ($55K annually) can be spotted in Boston; St. Louis (around $53K), Detroit ($49K), and Philadelphia (about $43K) are the next top-paying cities.
-At $41K, Bensalem is home to some of the lowest pay in the country.
-Healthcare Services Group, Inc. workers in Missouri earn the most — $45K per year on average.
+When it comes to location, the highest average paycheck (approximately $52K annually) can be spotted in Boston, Mass.; Philadelphia, Pa. ($45K), Miami, Fla. ($41K), and Charleston, S.C. ($41K) are the next top-paying cities.
+At about $33K, Jacksonville, Fla. is home to some of the lowest pay in the country.
+Within the company, workers earn the highest salaries (an average of around $46K per year) in Massachusetts.

 Years of Experience

 Respondents who have been working for five to nine years make $38K per year on average.
 Broken down by tenure, the largest share of Healthcare Services Group, Inc. employees (47 percent) have one to four years of experience and earn $34K annually on average.

 Registered Dietitians are compensated at a much higher rate than non-authorized workers, bringing in close to $51K per year.
 Acquiring certification to be a Certified Food Protection Professional is rewarded with median pay of $49K annually.
 Healthcare Services Group, Inc. compensates Bachelor of Science in Dietetics-holders the most at approximately $47K per year.